 16 October 1943

-U-470 was sunk after a protracted battle with three VLR Liberators protecting convoys ON-206 and ONS-20, transiting south of Iceland.
+U-470 was sunk after a protracted battle with three 'Very Long Range' Liberators protecting convoys ON-206 and ONS-20, transiting south of Iceland.
 RAAF Pilot Officer Wes Loney was flying one of these RAF aircraft, Liberator 59/C.

-Loney then faced a 1,400km flight through bad weather and darkness to return to Northern Ireland.
-Their fuel reserves had also been reduced due to tank punctures inflicted by U-470.
+Loney then faced a 1,400km flight back through bad weather and darkness to Northern Ireland.
+Their fuel reserves had been depleted due to tank punctures inflicted by U-470's gunfire.
 Upon touch-down at Ballykelly, 59/C's battle-damaged port main landing-gear collapsed and the huge aircraft slithered perilously to a halt, dragging one wingtip.
-Fortunately all of the crew were able to exit safely and there was no fire because their tanks had almost no fuel left!
+Fortunately all of the crew were able to exit safely.
+There was no fire because their tanks had almost no fuel left!
 Loney was awarded the Distinguished Flying Cross.

 A map of Wes Loney's long nervous journey home on 16-17 Oct 43,